zrandles/cody/README.md

 with the failed status until the reviews are rebuilt and enough super reviewers are added.

+### Review Rules

+Review rules allow Cody to automatically assign reviewers to incoming PRs based on criteria you define.

+Cody supports the following types of rules:

+* Matching the paths of changed files against a regular expression

+When a rule matches, you can configure Cody either to assign a specific reviewer or to choose a reviewer from a given GitHub Team.
+If you use a Team, Cody will randomly pick a reviewer from the Team members.

 ## Setup

 To use Cody in your own team, you should deploy your own instance of the app to